ebanner/TextEditorTournament/README.md

     $ python3 submission_server.py

-The submission server by default runs on port 6900.
+The Submission server by default runs on port 6900.

 Start Display Server
 ====================